kkortes/svelte-component-kit/README.md

 Clean and easy-to-use svelte components.

-I'll be adding components to this kit over time.
+Components will be added to this kit over time.

 ## Publish to npm